robusta-dev/Hello-DevOps-Project/docs/projects/buildpythonlocally/yourfirstproject.md

-# Your First Docker Container
+# 🔥Your First Docker Container
 In this project, we will containerize and run an application using Docker.
+The main goal of using Docker is to make an app portable and reproducible.

 ## 🎯 What you'll learn
 * Writing a Dockerfile
 * Creating your first Docker image

 ## 🛑 Prerequisites
-* Docker installed on your machine.
+* [Docker](https://docs.docker.com/get-docker/) installed on your machine.
-* Python and pip installed.
+* [Python](https://www.python.org/) and [pip](https://pip.pypa.io/en/stable/) installed.
 Don't worry, you don't need to know how to code in Python.

 ## Introduction